mariano-dagostino/genoma/README.md

-#
+# Genoma

 ## Project Description

 This is a virtual machine to easily deploy different types of apps like Drupal, Wordpress or Laravel.
-It allow to choose between different web and database servers by just changing a few words on a single file.
+It allows you to choose between different web and database servers by just changing a few words on a single file.

-It uses ansible to provision virtual machine and different pieces can be putted together to deploy a ready to use development environment.
+It uses ansible to provision the virtual machine and different pieces can be putted together to deploy a ready to use development environment.

-With this tool you can create could create for exaple:
+With this tool you could create for exaple:

-A virtual machine with: Nginx as webserver,+ MySql as database server, A site running Wordpress (downloaded and installed using wp-cli) and a Drupal 7 site (downloaded and installed using drush).
+A virtual machine with: Nginx as webserver, MySQL as database server, A site running Wordpress (downloaded and installed using wp-cli) and a Drupal 7 site (downloaded and installed using drush).

-Then, just changing two words on the Ansible playbook you can install the same stack but using Apache as webserver and MariaDB as database server.
+Then, just changing two words on the Ansible playbook you can install the same stack but using Apache as webserver and MariaDB as database server, or try the same aplications using a different version of PHP.

 ## Current avilable options

-- Webservers: Apache 2 or nNinx
+- Webservers: Apache 2 or Nginx.
-- Database servers: MariaDB or Mysql
+- Database servers: MariaDB or Mysql.
-- Apps: Drupal 7, Drupal 8, Wordpress 4
+- Apps: Drupal 7, Drupal 8, Wordpress 4.
-- PHP Versions: 5.4, 5.5 5.6
+- PHP Versions: 5.4, 5.5 and 5.6.
-- PHP related tools: Composer, Drush, WP-CLI
+- PHP related tools: Composer, Drush, WP-CLI, PHPMyAdmin.
 - Other tools that can be installed: GIT, Oh-My-SSH, Vim with plugins.

 ## Planned features to be implemented